-The type of pillow fill dictates whether or not a pillow would last for a long period of time.
-Take for example the natural goose down feathers, though a tad pricey, they are long lasting and excellent in terms of comfort.
+The type of pillow fill dictates whether or not a pillow will last for a long period of time.
+Take for example the natural goose down feathers, which, though a tad pricey, are long-lasting and excellent in terms of comfort.

-The other alternative is the synthetic or polyester fiber pillows.
-They are more cost-friendly than the down feather pillow, generally hypoallergenic and machine washable.
+The other alternative is synthetic or polyester fiber pillows.
+They are more cost-friendly than the down feather pillow, generally hypoallergenic, and machine washable.
 Then there is the spongy memory foam for firmer support.
-The disadvantage about foam pillows is that they retain heat.
+The disadvantage of foam pillows is that they retain heat.

-If you are that type of person that easily sweat, I would suggest that you should shy away from foam pillows.
+If you are the type of person who easily sweats, I would suggest that you stay away from foam pillows.
 Again, research.
-The pillow fill is the most important thing in a pillow and so choose a fill you are comfortable with.
+The pillow fill is the most important thing in a pillow, so choose one you are comfortable with.

 2. Fluff factor

-If you would like to have a very comfortable and long lasting pillow, you should really put this into consideration.
-The fluffier the pillow, the more it lasts.
+If you would like to have a very comfortable and long-lasting pillow, you should really put this into consideration.
+The fluffier the pillow, the longer it lasts.